 $300,000 * 5 years + $4 million = $5.5 million/$4 million = 1.37

 In essence, for every $1 the investor puts into this property, they could expect to get $1.37 back (before taxes) at the end of the five years.

 When we look at a property's equity multiple, we're basically looking at the exact same thing as the property's cash on cash return.
 However, a cash on cash return is usually a percentage expressed on an annual basis, whereas an equity multiple is often calculated over a multi-year period.
 An equity multiple also often includes the sale of the property by the investor in the calculation.
 To determine cash on cash return, use the formula below:

 Cash on Cash Return = Total Cash Distribution (NOI)/Total Cash Investment

 So, if we use the example above to calculate cash on cash return for the property over a typical one year period, we find:

 $300,000/$4 million = 7.5% Cash on Cash Return

 If we multiply that number by the five years the property was held in the earlier example, we get:

 7.5% * 5 years = 37%

-Now, all we need to do is add 1 (for the sale of the property at the original price of $4 million), and we have 1.37, the equity multiple for the property.
+Now, add 1 (for the sale of the property at the original price of $4 million), and to get 1.37, the equity multiple for the property.